MilindPurswani/Syborg/README.md

 > ▶ host one.two.three.tomnomnom.uk
 > one.two.three.tomnomnom.uk has address 46.101.59.42
 > ```
-> This difference in response can be used to help avoid dead-ends in recursive DNS brute-forcing by not recusing in the former situation:
+> This difference in response can be used to help avoid dead-ends in recursive DNS brute-forcing by not recursing in the former situation:
 > ```bash
 > ▶ echo -e "www\none\ntwo\nthree" | ettu tomnomnom.uk
 > one.two.three.tomnomnom.uk